-- 5.2.1 A Councillor must, in performing the role of a Councillor, do everything reasonably necessary to ensure that the Councillor performs the role of a Councillor effectively and responsibly, including by ensuring that the Councillor: - (a) undertakes any training or professional development activities that Council decides it is necessary for all Councillors to undertake in order to effectively perform the role of a Councillor; and - (b) diligently uses Council processes to become informed about matters which are subject to Council decisions; and - (c) is fit to conscientiously perform the role of a Councillor when acting in that capacity or purporting to act in that capacity; and - (d) represents the interests of the municipal community in performing the role of a Councillor by considering and being responsive to the diversity of interests and needs of the municipal community; and - (e) must consider issues impartially and fairly by taking into consideration all relevant facts known to them.
+A Councillor must, in performing the role of a Councillor, do everything reasonably necessary to ensure that the Councillor performs the role of a Councillor effectively and responsibly, including by ensuring that the Councillor:

+- 5.2.1 undertakes any training or professional development activities that Council decides it is necessary for all Councillors to undertake in order to effectively perform the role of a Councillor; and - 5.2.2 diligently uses Council processes (e.g. attend Briefings and Information Sessions, seek information/reports from the administration) to become informed about matters which are-/ or will become, subject to Council decisions; and - 5.2.3 is fit to conscientiously perform the role of a Councillor when acting in that capacity or purporting to act in that capacity; and - 5.2.4 represents the interests of the municipal community in performing the role of a Councillor by considering and being responsive to the diversity of interests and needs of the municipal community; - 5.2.5 must consider issues impartially and fairly by taking into consideration all relevant facts known to them. - must have regard to the specific merits of each case and must not take irrelevant matters or circumstances into consideration when making decisions; - must consider issues consistently, promptly and fairly.
+Councillors must deal with matters in accordance with established procedures, in a non-discriminatory manner; - must take all relevant facts known to them, or that they should be reasonably aware of, into consideration and have regard to the particular merits of each case; and - must not take irrelevant matters or circumstances into consideration when making decisions.